chsxf/mfx.wiki.mirror/Using-Templates.md

 }
 ```

 First, we create an array containing the template variables to feed the template with.
 In our case, the `username` variable needs to be provided.
-Then, the route function returns a `RequestResult` object with `NULL` and the template variables array. `NULL` is passed as the first argument to tell <abbr title="php-micro-framework in short">MFX</abbr> to generate automatically the template file path from the route name.
+Then, the route function returns a `RequestResult` object with `NULL` and the template variables array. `NULL` is passed as the first argument to tell MFX to generate automatically the template file path from the route name.

 For more information on the `RequestResult` class, go to the [[Framework Reference]].